realworldocaml/book/en/prologue.md

 * _Static type-checking_ to reduce run-time errors, such as Java class interfaces or Objective-C methods.
-* _Generics_ to enable abstractions to be constructed across different datatypes, available in Java and .NET.
+* _Generics_ to enable abstractions to be constructed across different datatypes, available in Java and C#.
 * _Immutable data structures_ that cannot be destructively updated,
   famously enforced in Haskell but also a common feature of many distributed big data frameworks.